Brooklyn Mirador

 ...

-1. Recognize the view from the Mirador as a Historic Visual Corridor.
+1. Recognize the view from the Mirador as a National Art Treasure.

 It should be promoted and protected.